It's unlike any other later living option currently in the market.

 - Supports local businesses and secures the retention of skills in the local area

-- The later living scheme will create approx. 50 jobs, including: food & beverage, management, technical, administrative, care, housekeeping, maintenance, physiotherapy and occupational therapy positions
+- The later living scheme will create approx. 50 jobs, including: food & beverage, management, technical, administrative, housekeeping, maintenance, physiotherapy and occupational therapy positions

 - Freeing up other sectors of the housing market by releasing much-needed family housing accommodation